-Waves and Their Applications in Technologies for Information Transfer (PS4) interactions with matter to transmit nformation about how some technological devices use the princip and capture information and energy. a modulated laser signal.
-Other exam ould include solar cells capturing light and converting it to electricity a ples can be found in medical imaging and communication technolog s are limited to qualitative information.
-Assessments do not include b у.
-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: Communicate scientific and/or technical information (e.g., about phenomena and/or the process of development and the design and performance of a proposed process or system) in multiple formats (including orally, graphically, textually, and mathematically).
-Solar cells are human-made devices that capture the sun's energy and produce electrical energy.
-Information can be digitized (e.g., a picture stored as the values of an array of pixels); in this form, it can be stored reliably in computer memory and sent over long distances as a series of wave pulses.
-Photoelectric materials emit electrons when they absorb light of a high enough frequency.
-Multiple technologies based on the understanding of waves and their interactions with matter are part of every day experiences in the modern world (e.g., medical imaging, communications, scanners) and in scientific research.
-They are essential tools for producing, transmitting, and capturing signals and for storing and interpreting the information contained in them.
-Cause and Effect: Cause and effect relationships can be suggested and predicted for complex natural and human-designed systems by examining what is known about smaller scale mechanisms within the system.
+Clarification Statement: Examples could include solar cells capturing light and converting it to electricity and transmitting an audio file through a modulated laser signal.
+Other examples can be found in medical imaging and communication technology.
+AssessmentBoundary: Assessments are limited to qualitative information.
+Assessments do not include band theory.

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: • Communicate scientific and/or technical information (e.g., about phenomena and/or the process of development and the design and performance of a proposed process or system) in multiple formats (including orally, graphically, textually, and mathematically). el Ir or cc w P a N au ec si cc olar cells are human-made devices that capture the sun's nergy and produce electrical energy.
+Information can be digitized (e.g., a picture stored as the values of an array of pixels); in this form, it can be stored reliably in computer memory and sent over long distances as a series of vave pulses.
+Inhotoelectric materials emit electrons when they absorb light of high enough frequency.
+If all the interactions with matter are part of every day experiences in the modern world (e.g., medical imaging, communications, scanners) and in scientific research.
+They are seential tools for producing, transmitting, and capturing ignals and for storing and interpreting the information ontained in them.
+If odern civilization dependson major technological systems.
+Cause and effect: Cause and effect relationships can be suggested and predicted for complex natural and human-designed systems by examining what is known about smaller scale mechanisms within the system.